 - Diabetes.
 Diabetes is when your body is unable to produce glucose and carbohydrates.2 While there are different types of diabetes, researchers believe that some forms could be hereditary.
 You’ll want to learn to understand what kinds of diabetes are in your family and if you might be at risk.

-- There are some types of cancer, such as breast cancer, that are higher risk if you have someone in the family who has it.
-Consider learning these warning signs if you think that you or your loved ones might potentially inherit it.
+- Cancer.
+There are some types of cancer, such as breast cancer, that are higher risk if you have someone in the family who has it.
+Consider learning these warning signs if you think that you or your loved ones might potentially inherit them.

 - Alzheimer’s.
 Alzheimer’s disease affects your memory and the brain’s ability to function.
 Alzheimer’s can start early and progress over twenty years, and some people don’t know they have it until it’s too late.3 If your family has a history of Alzheimer’s, learn to detect the warning signs early on.